seanbetts/genai-marketing-benchmarks/README.md

   ```
 - If you're having trouble with API keys, make sure they are correctly set in your `.env` file and that the file is in the root directory of the project.

-For any other issues, please check the [FAQ section](#faq) or open an issue on the GitHub repository.
+For any other issues, open an [issue](https://github.com/seanbetts/genai-marketing-benchmarks/issues) in the GitHub repository.

 ## Running the GenAI Marketing Benchmarks
 The GenAI Marketing Benchmarks can be run in two modes: interactive and non-interactive.
 Both modes are accessible through the command-line interface (CLI).